nhs-digital-gp-it-futures/platform-helm/docs/run-dashboard.md

 # Running the dashboard
 You may wish to use the Kubernetes dashboard to view what is happening within the cluster.

-From a terminal at the root of the directory, run one of the following scripts in a shell of your choice.
+From a terminal at the root of the repository, run one of the following scripts in a shell of your choice.

 *****NOTE***** this script will take over your terminal.